jermbo/JavaScriptMeetup/RESTful-CRUD/README.md

 Another really useful tool when working with API's in general.
 It is a Chrome extension and a stand a lone app.
 (GetPostman)[https://www.getpostman.com/] Go ahead and down load it.
 You will thank me later!

 ## The Setup
-We are going to recreate my project database and walk thought where I started, what I did to get a little easier, then where I have ended up.
-So, the best place to start is at the beginning. ( For those who just want the end results, start off in 01-the-beginning folder. )
+We are going to recreate my (Futurama)[https://github.com/jermbo/FuturamaDatabase] database and walk thought where I started, what I did to make it a little easier, then where I have ended up.
+So, the best place to start is at the beginning. ( For those who just want the end results, start off in (01-the-beginning)[https://github.com/jermbo/JavaScriptMeetup/tree/master/RESTful-CRUD/01-the-beginning] folder. )

 ### The Beginning
 When I was first playing around with this, it was a simple JSON file that was hand crafted and then ajax'd in to display to the users.
 Adding new data to the JSON file got tedious, real quick.
-After a few days and getting fed up of making stupid JSON syntax errors, I started looking for a better solution.
+After a few days of copying and pasting, making stupid JSON syntax errors, and making other various spelling mistakes, I got really frustrated.
+So, I started looking for a better solution.
 This is when I found out about JSON Server.
 The whole game changed from this point on!

 The first thing that needed to be done was officially start this as a project rather than some random grouping of files.
 So, like any Node project, I started off by initializing the project.